CodeExplode/Image-Tagger/README.md

 * Gallery functionality
 * Full-screen slideshow with timer setting
 * Interpolation options
+* Somewhat efficient handling of large volumes of images (dragging in tens of thousands may take a minute)

 Not Implemented:
-* Efficient loading of images as needed.
-Dragging in a large number of images will try to load them all at once and possibly run out of memory.
 * Tagging
 * Searching Tags
 * AI Data Clipping Regions